-Credit extended under our Dual Cards and general purpose co-branded credit cards typically is extended on standard terms only.
-Dual Cards and general purpose co-branded credit cards are offered across all of our sales platforms.
-At December 31, 2021, we offered either Dual Cards or general purpose co-branded credit cards through 21 credit partners, of which the majority are Dual Cards, as well as our CareCredit Dual Card.
-We intend to continue to increase the number of partner programs that offer Dual Cards or general purpose co-branded credit cards and seek to increase the portion of our loan receivables attributable to these products.
-Consumer Dual Cards and Co-branded cards totaled 25% of our total loan receivables portfolio, including held for sale at December 31, 2021.
+Dual Cards and general purpose co-branded credit cards are offered across all of our sales platforms and credit is typically extended on standard terms only.
+At December 31, 2022, we offered either Dual Cards or general purpose co-branded credit cards through approximately 20 of our large partners, of which the majority are Dual Cards, as well as our CareCredit Dual Card.
+We intend to continue to increase the number of partner programs that offer Dual Cards or general purpose co-branded credit cards through approximately 20 and Cards or general purpose co-branded credit cards and seek to increase the portion of our loan receivables attributable to these products.
+Consumer Dual Cards and Co-branded cards totaled 24% of our total loan receivables portfolio at December 31, 2022.